Albert Reuss: 1948–1975: The Mousehole years

 Albert and Rosa's last few years were also plagued by ill-health, with repeated hospital stays for both of them.
 In January 1970, Rosa died.
 She had spent her entire life caring for and supporting her husband and ensuring that he remained in touch with the outside world.
 Albert was inconsolable, but struggled on alone for a further five years, still painting.
 He became concerned about his artistic heritage, fearing that his paintings could be destroyed after his death.

 He entered into a lengthy correspondence with the Austrian Press Secretary and later Deputy Ambassador in London, Dr Ingo Mussi (1935–2012), who arranged, with Jacques O'Hana, for some of Reuss's works to be sent to international galleries in Vienna and Israel.
 Following O'Hana's death in 1974, almost 200 works, including paintings, sculptures and drawings, remained in the London gallery.
 Ingo Mussi arranged, with the permission of the dying artist, for these to be sent to Vienna to be curated by an organisation called Euro Art.

 In September 1975, Euro Art hosted an exhibition held on the premises of the Bawag Foundation, which had been established in 1974.
 Bawag was a bank which had close ties with the Social Democratic Party (SPÖ) and the Austrian Trade Union Federation (ÖGB).
 The bank actively sponsored the promotion of Austrian contemporary art and culture, and Albert Reuss's works were thus amongst the first to be exhibited by the Foundation, in full collaboration with the Socialist government of that time.
 The exhibition was called Bilder der Einsamkeit – Albert Reuss (Pictures of Loneliness – Albert Reuss), and was opened by the Education Minister Dr Fred Sinowatz, who was later to become Austrian Chancellor from 1983 to 1986.
 In his dying moments, Albert Reuss was finally able to experience success and recognition in his home country.
 He died on 4 November 1975 at the age of 86 years after a brief stay at a care home in Truro.

-Reuss was a complex individual.
-A tall, slim, handsome man, he could often appear aloof, even arrogant.
-Despite his Viennese elegance, he sometimes behaved irrationally, for example he wrote a number of highly inappropriate letters to the very people who were trying to help him.
-Yet despite his eccentricities, and at times his unacceptable behaviour, he could also be most charming and had a remarkable capacity to draw people to him, even those he offended.
-He and Rosa were genuinely loved by a large number of people who were prepared to go to great lengths to help and support them.
+Contemporaries described Reuss as tall, slim, and elegant in manner, though accounts also noted a tendency toward aloofness.
+His conduct could be contradictory; while widely regarded as charming and personable, he at times alienated supporters with impulsive actions, including writing inflammatory letters to those assisting him.
+Nevertheless, Reuss and his wife Rosa maintained a broad circle of loyal friends and advocates who provided sustained support throughout their lives.